 As part of the Purposeful Dreamer Experience, each Dreamer will be sharing their creative experience in two phases.

 First, the beginning of their creative journey.
-Their background, feelings and experiences inspiring their creativity to bring you to the second phase which will be their final art piece and the closure of their purposeful Dreamer Experience.
+Their background, feelings and experiences inspiring their creative journey to bring you to the second phase which will be their final art piece and the closure of their purposeful Dreamer Experience.
 If you would like to learn more about the Purposeful Dreamer Experience, Click Here.

 Each dreamer was given a set of questions in an effort to understand their creative process coming from many different backgrounds, ages and ethnicities.
 Our goal is to inspire YOU to explore your creativity and the benefits it can provide no matter where you are in life.

-Let’s begin with Chip’s background:
+Let’s begin with Mary Ann’s background:

 Was there something creative you really enjoyed as a kid or as a teenager and you no longer do?